INTERVIEW AND PICTURES BY MARKO SYRJALA

 Saxon, the legendary English heavy metal band, was founded in 1976.
 They are one of the pioneers of the New Wave of British Heavy Metal, and during the ’80s, Saxon established themselves as one of Europe’s biggest metal acts.
 The band is still going strong, and they tour regularly.
 They have released 21 studio albums, including their newest, BATTERING RAM, which came out in October 2015.
 The band arrived in Finland on the 6th of December along with Motörhead and Girlschool.
 I then sat down with the band’s long-term guitarist Doug Scarratt in Helsinki, and we discussed many different topics, such as touring with Motörhead and the new Saxon album.

 Edit: It should be noted that when this interview took place, we had no idea what was going to happen for Lemmy in just a few weeks… 😥

 Doug Scarratt: Thank you.
 It’s always great to come back here.

-Doug Scarratt: It’s an honor and a pleasure to tour with Motorhead and we’re from the same, or pretty similar, background.
-They’re a bit older than us, but we do like touring with Motorhead, we’re quite good friends with them.
-It’s nice thing to do.
-So if they offer it we will do it.
+Doug Scarratt: It’s an honor and a pleasure to tour with Motorhead, and we’re from the same, or pretty similar, background.
+They’re a bit older than us, but we do like touring with Motorhead; we’re quite good friends with them.
+It’s a nice thing to do.
+So if they offer it, we will do it.

 Doug Scarratt: Yeah.
 None of us are getting younger, are we?
 So we’re still doing our best to get out there and deliver as good as we can.
 So that’s the best you can try and do.
 Isn’t it?
 Sometimes it’s going to go wrong.